 Per Page:

 A volcanic ash cloud rises above Chile's Puyehue-Cordon Caulle volcano shortly after its eruption on 4 June 2011.
-Soon after this image was taken, the ash quickly blew eastward towards Argentina.
-Over the border, near the town of Bariloche, a layer of ash at least 30 cm (12 in) deep covered the ground.
+In Argentina's border town of Bariloche, a layer of ash at least 30 cm (12 in) deep covered the ground.
+Image courtesy of NASA.

-A NASA image taken on the morning of 6 June 2011 shows a large ash plume emanating from Chile's Puyehue-Cordon Caulle volcano.
-Reaching an altitude of approximately 12,000 - 15,000 m (40,000 - 45,000 ft), the ash cloud drifted north along the Andes.
-A shift in the prevailing winds then caused the prominent kink visible in the plume.
-The last major eruption in the Cordon Caulle rift zone occurred in 1960.
+A NASA image taken on the morning of June 6, 2011, shows a large ash plume emanating from Chile's Puyehue-Cordon Caulle volcano.
+Reaching an altitude of approximately 12,000-15,000 m (40,000-45,000 ft), the ash cloud drifted north along the Andes.
+Image courtesy of NASA.

-Brightly colored solar evaporation (salt) ponds in a desert landscape give this astronaut photo an unreal quality.
-The ponds sit near the foot of a long alluvial fan in the Pampa del Tamarugal, the great hyper-arid inner valley of Chile's Atacama Desert.
-The alluvial fan sediments are dark brown, and they contrast sharply with tan sediments of the Pampa del Tamarugal.
+Brightly colored solar-evaporation (salt) ponds in a desert landscape give this astronaut photo an unreal quality.
+The ponds sit near the foot of a long alluvial fan in the Pampa del Tamarugal, the hyper-arid inner valley of Chile's Atacama Desert.
+The alluvial fan sediments are dark brown, and they contrast sharply with the Pampa del Tamarugal's tan sediments.
+Nitrates and many other minerals are mined in this region, and a few extraction pits and ore dumps are visible in the upper left.
+Image courtesy of NASA.

 Previous PagePage 01 of 03Next Page